Deepesh-vendoti/Deepesh-vendoti/README.md

  👀  Cooking up cool Apps for Healthy people & planet
  🌱  Comfortable in MERN & building with LLMs, Agents
  💡  Building at intersection of HealthTech + Open Source + Web3
- 🤝  Always game for collabs & wild ideas that could change lives
+ 🤝  In game for collabs & wild ideas that could change lives

 💞️ Love to connect for gigs, hackathons 📫 Ping me at: deepesh.vendoti@gmail.com